 Fiction Editor: John Blanton Edgar (email@example.com) holds an MFA from Texas State University in Creative Writing (fiction) and is currently pursuing another MFA in Creative Nonfiction and teaching at Oregon State University.
 He’s a former Army medic, truss builder, and HIV vaccine researcher and has lived, worked, and studied in Tennessee, Montana, Oregon, Iowa, and Texas.
 He’s working on a novel, Year of the Monkey, and a memoir, The Auction.
 An alumnus of Sewanee Writers’ Conference and Tin House Workshop, his work was recently selected as a Special Mention for the 2020 Pushcart Prize.

 Poetry Editor: Gerard Lambert (firstname.lastname@example.org) earned an MFA in Creative Writing from Syracuse University and a BA from Sarah Lawrence College.
-His poems have been published or are forthcoming in Flying South, LEVELER, and the Atlantic Quarterly Review.
+His poems have been published or are forthcoming in Flying South, LEVELER, The Freshwater Review, SLANT and the Atlantic Quarterly Review.
 He is at work on a full length collection of poems, Table of Content.
 When not sending work into the abyss, he works as a freelance copywriter/editor in digital and print advertising.
 He has taught at Syracuse University, MIU – School of Art and Design, and Miami Dade College.

 Nonfiction Editor: TBA